shay0129/ctf-challenge-solution/README.md

         self.send_to_server(change_cipher_spec)
 ```
  ***Explanation:***
-1. **Client Side:**
+1. **Verify Data:**
-   - The client encrypts the `pre_master_secret` using the server's public key from its certificate.
+   - The client computes the `verify_data` using all previous handshake messages and the derived `master_secret`.
-   - This ensures that only the server can decrypt it.
+   - This ensures the integrity of the handshake.

-2. **Server Side:**
+2. **ChangeCipherSpec Message:**
-   - The server decrypts the `pre_master_secret` using its private key.
-   - This step verifies that the client has a valid server certificate and ensures confidentiality.
+   - Signals the server that future messages will use the negotiated encryption and integrity settings.

-3. **Both Sides:**
+3. **Finished Message:**
-   - Using the same `pre_master_secret`, along with the `client_random` and `server_random`, both the client and server derive the same `master_secret`.
+   - This is the first message encrypted with the new cipher settings, proving that both client and server share the same session keys.
-   - This `master_secret` is the foundation for symmetric encryption keys used in the session.

 ---
 #### Server Change Cipher Spec packet
+- **Purpose:** The server sends the `ChangeCipherSpec` message to notify the client it will use the negotiated encryption settings.
+It follows with the `Finished` message, encrypted with the new settings, to confirm the handshake.
+- **Key Components:**
+  - **Verify Data:** Ensures the server has received and authenticated all handshake messages.
+  - **ChangeCipherSpec Message:** Indicates the switch to encrypted communication.
+  - **Finished Message:** Verifies the handshake integrity and agreement on session keys.
 ```python
 def send_server_change_cipher_spec(self):
         # Compute the server verify data for the Finished message